nexthybrid/CORA/README.md

 ### Baby-step 2: Car-following model
 We implemented the simpler two vehicle car-following model (see [here](/Two_vehicle_model_car_follow)for details).
 And we have some initial reachable set plots:

+Only constant-speed cruise:
 ![Only constant-speed cruise](figures/car_following_constant_speed_cruise.png)

+Adding a somewhat distance-keeping term:
 ![Adding a somewhat distance-keeping term](figures/car_following_distance_keeping_v1.png)